 The UN first officially commemorated the International Day of Zero Tolerance for Female Genital Mutilation on February 6, 2003.
 It continues to fight against FGM through a range of activities in addition to the observance.
-For 2021, the theme is — “No Time for Global Inaction: Unite, Fund and Act to End FGM” emphasises the need for global solution to the scourge that FGM has become and the need to collaborate and work together with stakeholders to end the practice of FGM in our communities.
+For 2023, the theme is — “Partnership with Men and Boys to Transform Social and Gender Norms to End Female Genital Mutilation” emphasises the need for global solution to the scourge that FGM has become and the need to collaborate and work together with stakeholders to end the practice of FGM in our communities.

 This day has been commemorated in the past under these themes